Building a Successful Automated Functional Testing Strategy

 There may also be groupings of tests that require specific setup, for example, a specific service to be running.

 To facilitate the maintenance of your automated test suites, locate your test assets in a repository that can be accessed by the development team.
 Many test automation environments provide test management tools that make it easier to organize and access your test assets by maintaining the test assets (test cases, test scripts, and test suites) in a common repository.

 In addition, some form of access control is enforced by the automation test tool.
 This eases the maintenance burden by ensuring the integrity of your test suites.
 You may choose to grant stakeholders and managers read-only access, whereas developers and testers at the practitioner level may have read/write access.

 With the right planning and effort, automated functional testing can optimize software quality by verifying the accuracy and reliability of an application’s end-user functionality in pre-production.
-By automating functional testing, you can take major steps forward in your ability to improve the user experience and quality of your application/software.
+By automating functional testing, you can take major steps forward in your ability to improve both the user experience and the quality of your application/software.
 Both the Development and QA team can increase the speed and accuracy of the testing processes which ultimately helps to achieve higher ROI.